AiSuroppu/chatterbox-fastapi/README.md

   "max_retries": 1, // For each chunk, retry generation this many times if it fails validation.

   // --- Engine-Specific Parameters ---
-  // This object's name and content will change depending on the engine.
+  // The name and content of this object changes depending on the engine.
+  // This example is for 'chatterbox', a voice cloning engine.
   "chatterbox_params": {
     "exaggeration": 0.5,
     "temperature": 0.8,
     "cfg_weight": 0.5,
     "disable_watermark": true,
     "use_analyzer": false,
-    "voice_cache_token": null // Token for a server-side cached voice.
-If provided, the 'ref_audio' file is ignored.
+    "voice_cache_token": null // If you have a token, provide it here to bypass 'ref_audio' upload.
   },

   // --- Text Pre-Processing Controls ---